Book – Atomic Habits (Tiny Changes, Remarkable Results)

 Published in – 2018

-Have you heard the term “we make habits, and then habits makes us”? how often do you check your habits and try to change them, make good ones, or break bad one?
+Have you heard the term “we make habits, and then habits make us”? how often do you check your habits and try to change them, make good ones, or break a bad one?

 About The Book –

-Atomic Habits is one of the best book I have read on building or breaking habits.
-Book leaves you with no more excuses to establish habits that you admire in others and break the ones that holding you back from living your best life.
+Atomic Habits is one of the best books I have read on building or breaking habits.
+The book leaves you with no more excuses to establish habits that you admire in others and break the ones that hold you back from living your best life.

-Best thing about the book is it’s explanation of how we adopt habits, why we aren’t able to quit or build habits easily and empower readers with simple doable steps to create best habits for best life.
+The best thing about the book is its explanation of how we adopt habits, why we aren’t able to quit or build habits easily and empower readers with simple doable steps to create the best habits for the best life.